 The blue lagoon located in Lakshadweep is a treat to every photographer.
 The rich turquoise blue of the water combined with those islands would be enough to make one dumbstruck.
 Not many places in the world can boast of such a visually appealing landscape.
-I’d say this for Lakshadweep, it is one the most underrated tourist spots in India, but one visit to this very beautiful set islands would be worth the money and could change your mind forever.
-Nowadays, many cities offer daily direct flights to Lakshadweep such as New Delhi, Mumbai, Bangalore.
+I’d say this for Lakshadweep, it is one the most underrated tourist spots in India, but one visit to this very beautiful set of islands would be worth the money and could change your mind forever.
+Nowadays, many cities offer daily direct flights to Lakshadweep such as New Delhi, Mumbai, and Bangalore.
 You can even try making my trip offers running right now on daily domestic flights to Lakshadweep.

 Dudhsagar Waterfalls, Goa

 Dudhsagar falls located on the Goa-Karnataka border presents a very untypical Goa.
 Falling from a height of around 1017ft, it gives it a frothy white color and thus the name Dudhsagar (Sea of milk).

-One can get to Dudhsagar waterfalls through rail or a jeep trek.
+One can get to Dudhsagar waterfalls by rail or a jeep trek.
 To reach the base of the waterfalls you can opt for a jeep trek from Kulem railway station.
-The Jeep doesn’t take you directly to the base but drops you at a point of which it’s a 1km trek.
-Jeeps can be hired at prices starting from Rupees 1200 which can carry 6 people or more.
+The Jeep doesn’t take you directly to the base but drops you at a point which it’s a 1km trek.
+Jeeps can be hired at prices starting from Rupees 1200 and can carry 6 people or more.